ranaelayeb/embracenet/README.md

 Please refer to the comments in [```embracenet_tf1/embracenet.py```](embracenet_tf1/embracenet.py) for more information.

 ## Examples

+Example codes for TensorFlow 2 will be available soon.

 Example codes that employ EmbraceNet to build classifiers of [Fashion MNIST](https://github.com/zalandoresearch/fashion-mnist) are included in the [```examples/fashion_mnist_pytorch/```](examples/fashion_mnist_pytorch/) and [```examples/fashion_mnist_tf1/```](examples/fashion_mnist_tf1/) folders.